-Inclusion Criteria: Newly diagnosed patients with TIDM aged between 7 months and 15 years (inclusive); Parent/legal representative of the patient able to fill out study material and are willing to give consent for the study; Patient aged 8 years and over able to fill out study material.
+Inclusion Criteria: Newly diagnosed patients with TIDM aged between 7 months and 15 years (inclusive); Parent/legal representative of the patient are able to comply with the treatment regimen and study visits and are willing to give consent for the study; Patient aged 8 years and over are able to comply with the treatment regimen and study visits.

-Exclusion Criteria: Patients who have been previously treated for TIDM, have a first degree relative with existing TIDM, or are suffering from haemoglobinopathy, co-existing pathology (e.g. cystic fibrosis) or receipt of medication (e.g. systemic or high dose topical corticosteroid or growth hormone therapy) likely to affect glycaemic control, psychological or psychiatric disorders (e.g. eating disorders) or allergy to a component of insulin aspart or insulin glargine.
+Exclusion Criteria: Patients who have been previously treated for TIDM; have a sibling with existing TIDM; are suffering from haemoglobinopathy; co-existing pathology (e.g. cystic fibrosis); receipt of medication (e.g. systemic or high dose topical corticosteroid or growth hormone therapy) likely to affect glycaemic control; psychological or psychiatric disorders (e.g. eating disorders); allergy to a component of insulin aspart or insulin glargine; known thyroid condition and in a non euthyroid state; and known Coeliac disease unable to maintain gluten free diet.